stas00/ipyexperiments/README.md

 # ipyexperiments

-experiment containers for jupyter/ipython for GPU and general RAM re-use
+Experiment containers for jupyter/ipython for GPU and general RAM re-use

 # About